Reluctant Writers: How We Improved Writing Skills in 3 Months

 Each child found tools to help with this important first step.
-On the Fortuigence website Lily offers everyone a free ebook: “End Blank Page Terror Forever!” filled with 24 pre-writing tools.
+Lily offers everyone a free ebook: “End Blank Page Terror Forever!” filled with 24 pre-writing tools.
 Using the Mind Map and Description Wheel pages my younger son planned to write about the history and culture of Baltimore, my hometown.

 My older son chose to use the online brainstorming tools recommended in Lesson 2.
 This brainstorming activity gave my son all of the structure he needed to comfortably come up with his chosen topic – Overpopulation.
-With the expository essay course student can select their own topic to write about…I couldn’t believe the topics they selected, but they were happy!
+With the expository essay course, students can select their own topic to write about…I couldn’t believe the topics they selected, but they were happy!

 A 5 Step Writing Process